 - 1. High school graduate or equivalent. - 2.
-Current/Valid licensure in medical radiography by the State of Illinois Division of Nuclear Safety (IEMA). - 3.
-Certified or registered, by the Nuclear Medicine Technology Certification Board (NMTCB) or the American Registry of Radiologic Technologists (ARRT) in Nuclear Medicine technology. - 4.
-One (1) year (12 months) of progressively more responsible work experience in nuclear medicine comparable to the next lower level of this series.
+Current/Valid licensure in nuclear medicine by the State of Illinois Division of Nuclear Safety (IEMA). - Current/Valid Certification or registration, by the Nuclear Medicine Technology Certification Board (NMTCB) or the American Registry of Radiologic Technologists (ARRT) in Nuclear Medicine technology.

+4. Two (2) years (24 months) of progressively more responsible work experience in nuclear medicine series.

-Note: A Bachelor's Degree in health care, general science or closely related field may be substituted for one (1) year (12 months) of experience.
+- 5. Two (2) years (24 months) of progressively more responsible work experience in nuclear medicine comparable to the next lower level of this series. - Note: A Bachelor's Degree in health care, general science or closely related field may be substituted for one (1) year (12 months) of general work experience in nuclear medicine, see #4.